 The following material is taken from the GB Emerging Threats Quarterly Report.
-Vol 22: Q1, January to March 2018.
+Vol 22: Q2, April to June 2018.
 The full report can be found on the Animal & Plant Health Agency (APHA) web pages:

 For information about pig disease diagnosis and to access diagnostic support, please see:

 Surveillance details for all diagnostic submissions to the GB scanning surveillance network in the second quarter of 2018 from an enhanced dashboard are summarised in Figure 1.

 Figure 1: Pig disease surveillance enhanced dashboard submission output: total diagnostic records April to June 2018 – 304

 These diagnostic submissions are voluntary and subject to several sources of bias.
 However it is interesting to note that respiratory disease was prominent in this second quarter of 2018.
 The main clinical sign most commonly reported was “respiratory” in Q2-2018 (Figure 2) while in the same quarter of 2017, the three most common main clinical signs reported were “diarrhoea & GIT”, “found dead” and “wasting”.
 This difference was also reflected in the classification of submissions by syndrome; in Q2-2017 the enteric syndrome was most common while in Q2-2018, systemic and miscellaneous then respiratory syndromes are the two most common.